Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Mean-field analysis

+The probability distribution of the magnetization can be obtained by iterating numerically Eq.~\eqref{eq:MF_Matrix} up to a final time $T$ and discarding $T_0$ MC steps for thermalization.
+The time-averaged probability distribution is then estimated as

+In the figures, we represent the probability distribution of the magnetization $m$, which is related to that of $n$ as $P(m) = P(n) \frac{N}{2}$.

+Our choice of the initial distribution \makebox{$P(n,0)=\delta_{n,0}$}, which corresponds to a completely ordered state of the magnetization, does not prevent the system from evolving towards the broad-paramagnetic and broad-ferromagnetic phases, as discussed below.

-In Fig.~\ref{fig:MF_HistogramComparison}, we show the numerical probability distribution of the magnetization, $P(m)$, obtained in the mean-field description for two noise intensities ($D = 0, 0.1$) at several temperatures, and for two system sizes.
-First, we note that the critical temperature of the two-dimensional Ising model, $\Tc = 2.269$, shifts to $\TcMF = 4$ in the mean-field theoretical framework.
-This result, well-established in the field-free case~\cite{huang2008statistical}, also holds for noise intensities $D > 0$.
-The behaviour displayed in the mean-field description is analogous to that observed in two dimensions.
-For $D = 0$, the system undergoes a phase transition between a paramagnetic and a ferromagnetic phase at temperature $\TcMF$.
-Due to the addition of the magnetic field, this phase transition becomes a noise-induced transition between a soft-paramagnetic and a soft-ferromagnetic phase.
+In Fig.~\ref{fig:MF_HistogramComparison}, we show the probability distribution of the magnetization for three field intensities (\makebox{$D = 0, 0.1, 0.6$}) at several temperatures, and for two system sizes.
+First, we note that the critical temperature of the two-dimensional Ising model, \makebox{$\Tc \approx 2.269$}, shifts to $\TcMF = 4$ in the mean-field theoretical framework.
+This result, well-established in the field-free case~\cite{huang2008statistical}, also holds for field intensities $D > 0$.
+For $D = 0$, the system undergoes a phase transition between the paramagnetic and ferromagnetic phases at temperature $\TcMF$.
+Due to the addition of the random magnetic field, this phase transition becomes a noise-induced transition between a broad-paramagnetic phase and a broad-ferromagnetic phase.
 Both phases are characterized by broad magnetization distributions centered around their maxima values, with both width and height remaining finite in the limit of large size.

-Fig.~\ref{fig:MF_HistogramComparison2} shows the histograms of the magnetization for a field strength $D = 0.1$ at temperature $T = 0.5$, which is lower than those considered in Fig.~\ref{fig:MF_HistogramComparison}.
-At this temperature, the system is in the ferromagnetic phase and exhibits probability distributions centered around an ordered state of the magnetization that become sharper as the system size increases.
-This result indicates that, in the mean-field description for a field strength $D > 0$, the system undergoes a transition from a soft-ferromagnetic to a ferromagnetic phase at a temperature $T < \TcMF$, as in the two-dimensional agent-based problem.
+In Fig.~\ref{fig:MF_HistogramComparison2}, we show the histograms of the magnetization for field intensities $D = 0.1$ and $D = 0.6$ at lower temperatures than those considered in Fig.~\ref{fig:MF_HistogramComparison}.
+For $D = 0.1$, and for the observation time considered in the figure, the system exhibits a transition between the broad-ferromagnetic phase and a bona-fide ferromagnetic phase within the temperature range $2.4 < T < 2.5$.
+For $D = 0.6$, in contrast, the bimodal phase is accompanied by symmetry restoring even at $T = 0.0$, and the ferromagnetic phase is thus not exhibited at any temperature.
+These results indicate that, for $D > 0$, the system undergoes a transition from the broad-ferromagnetic phase to the ferromagnetic phase at a temperature $T < \TcMF$.
+This temperature decreases with increasing field intensity $D$, and vanishes for sufficiently large $D$.